 Maybe the most famous architect of Barcelona is Antoni Gaudí.
 His style is known as the Catalan Modernism Architecture.
 Barcelona has 3 houses of Gaudí, where this typical style comes alive.
-Although, his most famous buildings are The Sagrada Família and Park Güell.
+Although, the most famous buildings are The Sagrada Família and Park Güell.
 Nature is the main factor that appears in all Gaudí’s buildings.
-This post tells you more about Gaudí’s 3 wonderful houses.
+This post tells you more about Gaudí’s 3 most wonderful houses.

 For Gaudí, the people is part of the nature.
 Nature and natural aspects were the basics of his buildings.
 In the house, he wanted to use the natural elements to bring color, atmosphere, light, ventilation and so on.
 Also, curved lines are typical for him.
 Nothing is straight.
 You will never find straight corners in his buildings, but always rounded.
 This way, it stays alive and it doesn’t feel as collisions.

 Gaudí didn’t designed artistic things without any goal.
 Everything had to be functional.
 But of course, it also had to be nicely designed and finished.